For a better experience, keep your browser up to date. Check here for latest versions.

 November 4, 2019

 This post is part of a series setting the context for Indigenous Data Sovereignty.
 In our last post, Decolonizing Digital: The Future is Indigenous, we discussed two of four elements for decolonizing the digital space; Indigenous Peoples are still here and Indigenous Peoples are key players in global issues.
-This post will explore Indigenous rights.
+This post will explore Indigenous rights and how Indigenous Data Sovereignty is key to self-determination.

 To check our privilege, let’s start with a common question that many First Nations people grapple with throughout their lives: are you a registered band member living on a reserve?

 This question asks a lot.
-In the following words of the late and great Arthur Manuel:
+In the following words of Arthur Manuel:

 In the infamous Section 91 of the BNA [British North America] Act, which sets out the long list of federal responsibilities, Subsection 24 lists “Indians and land reserved for Indians.”
 That’s it… Would you not be outraged by a founding state document that asserted the government’s absolute control and domination of [a certain race or ethnic group], when it is was also clearly stated that [they] were not considered “persons” under the law and had no democratic rights within the society?